Celebrate the Diverse Heritages of the Chicago Southland

 From Bridgeport to Beverly from Midway to South Shore

 We’re the South Side Irish-Let’s sing it out once more!

-The area is home to three parades that celebrate St. Patrick’s Day.
-Tinley Park hosts a parade the Sunday before St. Patrick’s Day that runs through their downtown on Oak Park Avenue and other neighborhood streets.
+The area is home to two parades that celebrate St. Patrick’s Day.
 Oak Forest holds a yearly Fleadh, Gaelic for Festival, that is held the Saturday before St. Patrick’s Day.
 The parade runs down Cicero Avenue, and also features a 5K race before the parade and a pub and restaurant open house that evening.

 The grand daddy of them all is the South Side Irish Parade that runs down Western Avenue in Chicago’s Beverly neighborhood.
 What started as a small neighborhood parade, with 17 children marching down sidewalks in 1979, has blossomed into one of the bigger parades in the country.
 About 15,000 marchers and 250,000+ spectators attend the parade each year.

-Chicago Gaelic Park in Oak Forest hosts their annual Irish Fest every Memorial Day weekend.
+Chicago Gaelic Park in Oak Forest hosts their annual Irish Fest every August.
 The festival celebrates all things Irish including modern and traditional Irish music, theater performances, Irish dancing, an Irish tea house, Irish sporting events, Irish crafters, a petting zoo and carnival.

 South Holland is the center of Dutch culture in the Chicago Southland.
 The town, built on the low ground near the Calumet River, was originally called de Laage Prairie.
 The low ground was perfect for farming, principally onions, and by the 1940s, South Holland was known as the Onion Capital of the World.